 Step 4: Testing

-If there isn’t ZERO parts per million of THC, we won’t ship the product.
+If there isn’t ZERO parts per billion of THC, we won’t ship the product.

 Step 5: Bottling

-The product is done, the THC is at 0.000% (zero parts per million) and it’s ready to be bottled.
+The product is done, the THC is at 0.000% (zero parts per billion) and it’s ready to be bottled.

-For our 1000mg Broad Spectrum CBD oil Tincture: the Broad Spectrum CBD extract is placed in MCT oil
+For our 1000mg Broad Spectrum CBD oil Tincture: we place the Broad Spectrum CBD extract in MCT oil.

-For our 500mg Topical CBD pain reliever: the Broad Spectrum CBD extract is placed in our topical formula
+For our 500mg Topical CBD pain reliever: we place CBD isolate in our topical formula.

 Step 6: Re-Testing

-This is the final step before Rescue 1 CBD is shipped to you.
-After it’s bottled, a bottle is shipped to the lab to ensure the analysis during production and after production show the product is perfectly safe and ready for use by first responders.
-A QR code attached to this final test is placed on each bottle of CBD oil.
+This is the final step before we ship Rescue 1 CBD to you.
+After bottling, we ship a bottle to a third-party lab to ensure the analysis during production and after production show the product is perfectly safe and ready for use by first responders.
+We place a QR code attached to this final test on each bottle of CBD oil.

-It doesn’t make you feel tired (except for 1% or less of users)
+Feeling tired (except for 1% or less of users).

 CBD stimulates your endocannabinoid system (ECS).
 This is a fairly new discovery (1993) and ever since, we’ve seen that taking cannabinoids like CBD has a positive effect on homeostasis in your body via the ECS.